-The National Museum of Ireland (NMI), in partnership with the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media and the Decade of Centenaries Programme 2012-2023, seeks to engage an Artist-in-Residence to work with the Museum in 2021/2022.
+The National Museum of Ireland, in partnership with the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media and the Decade of Centenaries Programme 2012-2023, is delighted to announce Anthony Haughey as the Artist-in-Residence for 2021/2022.

-The National Museum of Ireland aims to engage an artist who wants to work on a collaborative and socially engaged residency over two years where they will co-create work of depth and ambition with communities, taking inspiration from the NMI collections and the buildings they are housed in, as they relate to the Decade of Centenaries.
+The National Museum of Ireland looks forward to working with Anthony Haughey on a collaborative and socially engaged residency from 2021 - 2022 where he will co-create work of depth and ambition with communities, taking inspiration from the NMI collections and the buildings they are housed in, as they relate to the Decade of Centenaries.

 The NMI's objectives:

-- To enable meaningful collaboration between artist and those communities sharing interest or place
+- To enable meaningful collaboration between the artist and those communities sharing interest or place

 - To ensure that excellence underpins the collaborative process and the co-created work